Epithelium Is Connected To Underlying Connective Tissue By

 • What is the difference between the basement membrane and the basal lamina?

 • The terms basement membrane and basal lamina are often used interchangeably.
-However, some researchers consider the basement membrane to include the lamina reticularis, while the basal lamina refers only to the lamina lucida and lamina densa.
+That said, some researchers consider the basement membrane to include the lamina reticularis, while the basal lamina refers only to the lamina lucida and lamina densa.

 • What are the main functions of laminins in the basement membrane?